The Leftovers (novel)

-The Leftovers is a 2011 satirical dystopian novel by American author Tom Perrotta.
+The Leftovers is a 2011 satirical supernatural novel by American author Tom Perrotta.
 Set in the aftermath of a Rapture-like event in which 2% of Earth's human population vanished into thin air, it chronicles the lives of several individuals from a small New York town attempting to adjust to the significant cultural shift brought about by the event, while also navigating their personal trauma and losses.

 A television adaptation, co-created by Perrotta and Damon Lindelof, was produced for HBO, and ran for three seasons from June 29, 2014 to June 4, 2017.
 It garnered critical acclaim and has grown a dedicated cult following over the years.